kimasaki/kimasaki.github.io/about.md

 permalink: /about/
 ---

-I am a Test Engineer at Google.
+I am a Enginner at Facebook/Oculus.
 I am also member of [Seattle IT Japanese Professionals](http://sijp.org).
-I am from Kuamoto, Japan.
+I am from Kumamoto, Japan.

 ## Work